Isoflavone 4'-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and isoflavone, whereas its two products are S-adenosylhomocysteine and 4'-O-methylisoflavone.
+In this example, the methylation reaction converts daidzein to formomonetin.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme can act on other isoflavones such as genistein but flavanones such as naringenin are not substrates.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:isoflavone 4'-O-methyltransferase.
 Other names in common use include 4'-hydroxyisoflavone methyltransferase, isoflavone methyltransferase, and isoflavone O-methyltransferase.
-This enzyme participates in isoflavonoid biosynthesis.